Automatic Search Intervals for the Smoothing Parameter in Penalized Splines: Automatic Search Intervals

-Algorithm \ref{algorithm: ApproxEigen} is very efficient at $O(q)$ costs as it only performs simple vector and scalar operations, so the complexity for finding the search interval $[\minrho^*, \maxrhohat]$ remains $O(p^2)$.
-Sometimes, it may fail to approximate eigenvalues so that the heuristic upper bound $\maxrhohat$ is not available and we have to stick to $\maxrho^*$.
-It does not often happen, but in principle, the chance of failure can be further reduced by adding more flexibility to the heuristic.
-For example, we may introduce a new parameter $\nu \geq 1$ to model the ``S''-shaped decay pattern as $z_j = z(t_j, \gamma, \nu) = \log(1 - t_j) + \gamma[\log(1 / t_j)]^{\nu}$, which allows the first few eigenvalues to drop even faster.
+In rare cases, Algorithm \ref{algorithm: ApproxEigen} fails to approximate eigenvalues.
+On this occasion, $\maxrhohat$ is not available and we have to stick to $\maxrho^*$.
+In principle, the chance of failure can be reduced by enhancing the heuristic.
+For example, we may introduce a shape parameter $\nu \geq 1$ and model the ``S''-shaped decay as $z_j = z(t_j, \gamma, \nu) = \log(1 - t_j) + \gamma[\log(1 / t_j)]^{\nu}$, which allows the first few eigenvalues to decrease even faster.
 We may also propose $Q(z_j, \alpha)$ of new parametric forms.
-In short, Algorithm \ref{algorithm: ApproxEigen} is easily extensible for improvement.
+In short, Algorithm \ref{algorithm: ApproxEigen} can be easily extended for improvement.